lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 **A magical contract can thus be an unilateral, bilateral _or_ multilateral exchange of goods, actions, _and/or_ persons.**

+For obvious reasons it is difficult, even with the cooperation of one or more of the nephilim, to perform any real testing in a controlled way on the bounds of contract magic.
+Any such testing would quickly cross the lines of what could be ethically considered perissible, as ample obervational data exists to demonstrate that these contracts can be subtle in their implications, brutal in their self-enforcement, and thus the risk to the test subjects would be very very real.
+This document then is largely the result of the Church's collected observations on the ways in which the nephilim have used this magic, the ways they have *attempted* to do so and failed, and what we know of the situations that distinguish each case.
+The theories advanced here are those that fit *all* known observational data, every effort has been made to exclude any theory for which there is *any* contracdictory evidence, no matter how small or unlikely.
+This is done to give the highest level of assurance to what we *can* put forth, even though the end result is that we know very limited amounts.
+Far too frequently the theories advanced raise more questions than they answer.

 All magical contracts are originated by one or more of the nephilim, their decendant races, or some combination thereof.
 The individual or individuals creating the contract are called the "originating participatants."
 All magical contracts are created to effect some end.
 This end must be considered a net good by at least one of the originating particants, or the magic of the contrat will fail.
-The end to be achieved must be possible, however it _may_ require additional participants.
+The end to be achieved must be possible, however it *may* require additional participants.
 If additional participants are required to achieve a proposed end, the additional participants are contractees.
 Originating participants cannot contract arbitrary persons as contractees, only those related to the originating participants in certain ways can be bound.
+All contractees must themselves also be of the nephilim or one of their decendant races.
 Researchers speculate that these restrictions represent laws enforced by either direct Divine action or indirect action mediated via that angelic choir known as the Powers.

 ## Originating Participants and Contractees